waifu-core/waifu-core/contrib/tracing/README.md

 ## Examples

-The bpftrace examples contain a relative path to the `bitnetd` binary.
-By default, the scripts should be run from the repository-root and assume a self-compiled `bitnetd` binary.
+The bpftrace examples contain a relative path to the `waifud` binary.
+By default, the scripts should be run from the repository-root and assume a self-compiled `waifud` binary.
 The paths in the examples can be changed, for example, to point to release builds if needed.
-See the [Waifu Core USDT documentation] on how to list available tracepoints in your `bitnetd` binary.
+See the [Waifu Core USDT documentation] on how to list available tracepoints in your `waifud` binary.

 [Waifu Core USDT documentation]: ../../doc/tracing.md#listing-available-tracepoints